kgsensei/MarioHTML5Hacked/README.md

 # Mario HTML5 Updated/Hacked:
 A Mario HTML 5 "Hacked" Client.

 To be fair its really just a copy of the original [https://github.com/robertkleffner/mariohtml5] that is being updated now.
-Updates include better hacks, texture changes, better interface, Client/Server communication, *More in the "Client/Server Communication" area*, and a ton more.
-Remember; When a new release comes out the older versions will not function correctly or will require an update to continue.

 To use just run the "main.html" file.